-This Policy is intended to establish the general principles and structure the foundations that must govern the sustainable development strategy of the Group to ensure that all its corporate activities and businesses are carried out while fostering the sustainable creation of value for shareholders and taking into account the other Stakeholders related to its business activities and institutional reality, equitably compensating all groups that contribute to the success of its business enterprise, promoting the values of sustainability, integration and dynamism, favouring the achievement of the SDGs and rejecting actions that contravene or hinder them.
+This Policy is intended to establish the general principles and structure the foundations that must govern the sustainable development strategy at the Group level to ensure that all its corporate activities and businesses are carried out while fostering the sustainable creation of value for shareholders and taking into account the other Stakeholders related to its business activities and institutional reality, equitably compensating all groups that contribute to the success of its business enterprise, promoting the values of sustainability, integration and dynamism, favouring the achievement of the SDGs and rejecting actions that contravene or hinder them.

-The Group's sustainable development strategy revolves around three main vectors: environmental, social and corporate governance.
+The sustainable development strategy established at the Group level revolves around three main vectors: environmental, social, and corporate governance and compliance aspects.
 The actual and effective implementation thereof, along with the Governance and Sustainability System that supports it, is to form part of the virtual soul of the Group, one of the key elements that differentiates it from its competitors and which is a deciding factor for its establishment as the preferred company for its Stakeholders.

-The general principles and foundations set forth in this Policy are further developed and specified in specific environmental, social and corporate governance and regulatory compliance policies that address certain needs and expectations of the main Stakeholders of the Company.
+The general principles and foundations set forth in this Policy are further developed and specified in specific environmental, social, and corporate governance and regulatory compliance policies that address certain needs and expectations of the main Stakeholders of the Company.